Nextdoor/conductor-open/README.md

 git clone https://github.com/Nextdoor/conductor.git
 ```

-###SIMPLE DEPLOYMENT OF CONDUCTOR ON DEV ENVIRONMENT
+### Simple Deployment of Conductor on Dev Environment

 1. Create a client and OAuth token from you git login by going to `https://github.com/settings/developers`.
 Create a `New OAuth App`.
     1. Set Application Name to `conductor`.
 Homepage URL to `github.com/Nextdoor/conductor`.
-And Authorized callback URL to your local dev URL for now `http://localhost/api/auth/login`/
+And Authorized callback URL to your local dev URL for now `http://localhost/api/auth/login`
     2. Now, set the client id created in the `frontend/envfile` of your downloaded source code.
-Also set the same callback url as above in `frontend/envfile`.

 2. `cd $GOPATH/src/conductor/conductor`
 3. To create a conductor setup on a docker container , run `chmod +x ./dockerSetup.sh`, followed by `./dockerSetup.sh`
 4. To create a conductor setup on native mac , run `chmod +x ./nativeMacSetup.sh`, followed by `./nativeMacSetup.sh`
 5. In either case, your docker service is now accessible through your browser on `localhost:80`

 NOTE: This is without integrations with GitHub, Slack, Jenkins, Jira.
 These are specific features that you can setup on a need-for basis on your dev environment, by generating real access keys with these systems and setting them into the `envfile`.
 Otherwise we use mocked simulation of these tools in dev

-###COMMON SETUP ERROR:
+### Help on Potential Common Setup Error:

 While running either of the setup scripts, you get an error such as